mianmasood/baserow/README.md

 # baserow
-This repository will contain Helm Chart for Baserow.
+This repository contains Helm Chart for Baserow.